MrAlexSee/InterviewTopics/README.md

 * [A/B testing](https://en.wikipedia.org/wiki/A/B_testing): a controlled experiment (i.e. ideally varying only in what is tested) of two variants, e.g., testing two website designs for user engagement.

-* [Behavior-driven development](https://en.wikipedia.org/wiki/Behavior-driven_development) (BDD): extension of TDD where tests are based on scenarios and descriptions.
+* [Behavior-driven development](https://en.wikipedia.org/wiki/Behavior-driven_development) (BDD): extension of TDD where tests are based on scenarios and descriptions, for example using the [given-when-then](https://en.wikipedia.org/wiki/Given-When-Then) approach.

 * [Black-box testing](https://en.wikipedia.org/wiki/Black-box_testing): testing without knowing the internals.